iManu/generator-brunch-symfony/README.md

 ## Front-end ?

 I am not a Back-end engineer.
-I have poor knowledge of Symfony (just that the Front enginner need to know about, that's all), but I know Twig templating engine and I love it.
+I have poor knowledge of Symfony (just that the Front engineer need to know about, that's all), but I know Twig templating engine and I love it.
 This project is Front-end oriented, because as you surely know IRL the client has already made his choice : Symfony or burst !
 Here we can work in -almost- real environment.
 Maybe, if communication is enabled between Back and Front guy's (Hello Slack) then we can work on same repo ?
 Dreams are not so unreal…